Outdoor Geology Laboratory

 OGL Creation and Dedication

 Initial planning for the Outdoor Geology Laboratory began in 2011.
 Wake Tech geologists traveled with Martin Marietta geologists to 11 different quarries across the state and selected 13 unique boulders.
-Learn more about how we created our outdoor geology labs and the generous gift from Martin Marietta Materials.
+Discover facts about the OGL creation and the generous gift from Martin Marietta Materials.